kontox/MCRBot/docker.md

 # Run docker container
-You can run the container detached with the config folder mounted `docker run --name mcrbot -d --restart always --mount "type=bind,source=$HOME/mcrbot,destination=/home/mcrbot/conf/,readonly" mcrbot:latest`
+You can run the container detached with the config folder mounted

+`docker run --name mcrbot -d --restart always --mount "type=bind,source=$HOME/mcrbot,destination=/home/mcrbot/conf/,readonly" kontox/mcrbot:latest`

 # Check logs
 Use the following command for checking the logs.
-The --timestamps parameter is important otherwise you'll not see the time `docker logs --timestamps mcrbot`
+The --timestamps parameter is important otherwise you'll not see the time

+`docker logs --timestamps mcrbot`

 # Updating the docker container